 In the early 1960s, UCT Prague conducted experiments with continuous production of beer under the leadership of Professor Mostky.

 The ZVU Hradec Kralove brewhouse continues to serve students today.
 In 1987, a complete reconstruction was conducted under the guidance of the head of the department, Professor Gabriela Basařová.
 The brewery’s cooling technology was upgraded, its location was moved, and the fermentation department was equipped with glass vessels.
 After a three-year hiatus, the brewery began operating again in 1990.
 Since that time, beer produced here has been called Lachout because of the delicious flavor.
-In 1999, stainless steel lager tanks, each with a 70-liter volume, and fermentation tanks with 10-liter volumes, were added to the facilities.

 Another substantial modification of the brewery was conducted in early 2003, when the overall cooling system was replaced with an environmentally safe system.
 The outer shell was also rebuilt to return to its original state from the 1930s.